donders-research-data-management/rdm-wiki/rdm-wiki/en/faq/dsc.md

 ## How can external researchers get an account?

 External researchers that are interested in downloading data should sign up with their institutional identity provider (IdP) if possible.
-Since not all IdPs of all academic institutions are supported, and since not all external researchers are linked to an institution that provides federated IdP, external researchers can contact the [DI-RDM helpdesk](mailto:helpdesk@fcdonders.ru.nl) with the request for an account.
+Since not all IdPs of all academic institutions are supported, and since not all external researchers are linked to an institution that provides federated IdP, external researchers can contact the [helpdesk](mailto:helpdesk@fcdonders.ru.nl) with the request for an account.

 ## Where should I keep my pseudonimisation key?